vuestorefront/.github/profile/README.md

 Become part of Vue Storefront community.
 Get to know each other, learn, ask for help and build.

 - [Vue Storefront Community](https://github.com/orgs/vuestorefront-community/repositories) - check our community repositories
-- [Discord](https://discord.vuestorefront.io/) - come chat with us and community
+- [Discord](https://discord.vuestorefront.io/) - come chat with us and the community
 - [Twitter](https://twitter.com/VSFdevelopers) - follow our latest news
 - [YouTube](https://www.youtube.com/c/VueStorefront) - learn more about Vue Storefront